gorel/personal-site/README.md

 - ~Anonymous questions~
 - ~Need a questions tab for learn pages~
 - ~Anonymous forum posts~
+- ~Require email_verified to post/comment in forums or add learn question~
+- ~In learn.index, set a cookie and only increment views if last view was 1+ hr ago~
+- ~Form to submit new ideas for learn pages~ -> covered by forums
 - i18n/l10n
 - admin panel
 - homepage?